censortracker/censortracker/README.md

 Note
 ----

-This extension oriented for Russian users and can work correctly only in Russia since there are too many dependencies in data which is specific only for Russia.
+This extension oriented only for Russian users and will work correctly only in Russia since there are too many dependencies in data which is specific only for Russia.

 You can find the Russian version of README [here](/README_RU.md).